avigloz/website-markdown/info/about.md

 Currently, **I'm working as a Backend Engineer for a company called [Mercury<svg width="14px" height="14px" viewBox="0 -5 25 25"><use href="#external-link"></use></svg>](https://mercury.com)**.

 I'm also hoping to become a published (self-published or otherwise) writer by the end of 2024.
-I am slowly gradually a collection of poetry to this end.
+I am slowly building a collection of poetry to this end.

 ## Projects

+Over the course of my teenage years and, later, my career, I've published numerous projects including browser extensions, tools for crypto mining, Minecraft server plugins, utilities, and more.

+In 2022, I released an NPM package called [**ahura**<svg width="14px" height="14px" viewBox="0 -5 25 25"><use href="#external-link"></use></svg>](https://www.npmjs.com/package/ahura), for managing package imports in Node.js.

 Most of my meaningful work is stored publically on [my GitHub<svg width="14px" height="14px" viewBox="0 -5 25 25"><use href="#external-link"></use></svg>](https://github.com/avigloz).
 Browse to your heart's content!
 Of course, I have private repositories, too! ;)